Eihcir0/adlez/README.md

-My Little RPG is a JavaScript game using HTML5 Canvas.
+My Little RPG is a JavaScript game using HTML5 Canvas written over the course of 4 half-days.

 No other libraries were used.
 All collission detection, sprite animation, and input handling were handrolled.